Proper Use of Database Transactions

 {

-// The connection is specified for the model here
+// Connection specified for the model

 protected $connection = 'mysql';